FranciscoGalan/Opinion_Piece_Generator/README.md

 ![](https://github.com/FranciscoGalan/Opinion_Piece_Generator/blob/main/Media/pipeline_diagram.png)

-As a demonstration, we selected five famous Mexican columnists: Denisse Dresser, Enrique Krauze, John Ackerman, Ricardo Raphael, and Valeria Moy.
+To demonstrate, we selected five famous Mexican columnists (Denisse Dresser, Enrique Krauze, John Ackerman, Ricardo Raphael, and Valeria Moy) and used their articles as a basis.

 #### Scraping